nomed/gitlab-ce/doc/user/project/merge_requests/fast_forward_merge.md

 ![Fast forward merge request](img/ff_merge_mr.png)

+If a fast-forward merge is not possible but a conflict free rebase is possible, a rebase button will be offered.

 ![Fast forward merge request](img/ff_merge_rebase.png)

-If the target branch is ahead of the source branch, you need to rebase the source branch locally before you will be able to do a fast-forward merge.
+If the target branch is ahead of the source branch and a conflict free rebase is not possible, you need to rebase the source branch locally before you will be able to do a fast-forward merge.

 ![Fast forward merge rebase locally](img/ff_merge_rebase_locally.png)